corb555/Task-Score/README.md

 ### Field of Vision
 Rather than having a fixed cutoff for whether an item is in or out of field of vision, objects toward the center can be seen further off, and off to the side must be closer to be considered visible.

-# 4. Behavior Variables Component
+# 4. Shooter Variables Component
-This Unity component makes it easy to access variables in Behavior Designer such as:
+This Unity component makes it easy to access FPS type variables in Behavior Designer such as:
 *Ammo, Weapon, Health, Anger
 and distances to healthpack, player, ammo, weapon, ambush*
 All variables are provided as floats scaled from 0 to 100.0f.